MVDLab/MoCap_TaskIntegration/README.md

 Modified CTSIB (m-CTSIB) task is incomplete; Limits of Stability (LoS) has not been written but sway angle calculations are included in [Calculations.pdf].

 SETUP:
-  7 AMTI force plates embedded into ground (analog signal already converted to digital and paired with Qualisys Track Manager (QTM) and able to be streamed directly from QTM)
-  18-camera Qualisys motion capture system (QTM) PupilLabs glasses (code does not yet exist) (PupilCapture)
+  7 AMTI force plates embedded into ground (analog signal already converted to digital and paired with Qualisys Track Manager (QTM) and able to be streamed directly from QTM), 18-camera Qualisys motion capture system (QTM), PupilLabs glasses (code does not yet exist) (PupilCapture).

 DESCRIPTION:
   Participant stands on force plate.
 Force data read in real-time from Qualisys to MATLAB (Psychtoolbox (PTB)).
 If CoP Acceleration (CoPAccel) is over a certain threshold, do nothing.
 If under threshold, trigger change in PTB stimulus display - Lean, Weight-Shift, Step, m-CTSIB, LoS.